 - opportunities to engage with our Scholars network that is designed to be a bridge between academic thinking and clinical work

-- opportunities to join our committees and task groups to help support the growth and development of psychoanalytic thinking, training and clinical standards to support the BPC pursue our charitable objects
+- opportunities to join our committees and task groups to help support the growth and development of psychoanalytic thinking, training and clinical standards to support us in pursuing our charitable objects

 Our registration year is from 01 April to 31 March.
 They run to the end of the registration year.

 Our registration fees for 2021/22 are as follow: